Chuck & Don’s Skijoring Loppet

 - 2014 Chuck & Don’s Skijoring Loppet – Video Recap Set to Music

-5K: The 5 kilometer race takes one lap around Lake Calhoun and then heads directly up to the finish.
+5K: The 5 kilometer race takes one lap around the black course and then heads directly up to the finish.
 Chuck & Don’s gift card prizes to the top three teams in this event.
 One or two dogs are permitted in this event.

 10K: While open to all experienced skijoring teams, the 10K race is part of the National Skijoring Championship and is an accredited IFSS World Cup Race.
 This race will feature some of the best skijoring teams in North America.
-One-dog race teams make two loops around Lake Calhoun before heading into the grand finish at the Loppet Finish.
+One-dog race teams make two loops of the black course before heading into the grand finish at the Loppet Finish.
 Cash prizes for the top three teams in the 10K race.
 One dog limit in this event.

 The best one-dog teams in the 10K will be crowned the one-dog national champions and one-dog Champions (awards for the Championship categories will be on Sunday).

 Read the official rules below to view more information about the race classes.

 |Status||Through September 30||Through November 29||Through January 3||Through January 24||Through February 1 (in-person only)||Through February 2 (in-person only)|

 |Chuck & Don’s Skijoring Loppet and One Dog Skijoring Championship||Open||$18||$20||$22||$25||$35||No day-of registration|